ktor-doc-jp/ktor-doc-jp/quickstart/guides/2api.md

 }
 ```

-To respond to a call with a JSON.
-You have to call the `call.respond` method with an arbitrary object.
+To respond to a request with a JSON, you have to call the `call.respond` method with an arbitrary object.

 ```kotlin
 routing {